CroucampCC/Cyber-Cadet-Threat-Defender/README.md

 **Cyber Cadet** is a serious game developed as part of a Master’s research project at the
 School of Computer Science and Information Systems, North-West University (South Africa).
-The game is designed to promote cybersecurity awareness—particularly the among youth—by
+The game is designed to promote cybersecurity awareness—particularly among youth—by
 simulating real-world challenges such as password security, phishing detection, and various
 forms of cyberattacks.